 Mix It Up

-When it comes to choosing and installing lights in your home, it’s important to bring in a mix of lights to create an inviting space.
-This means adding in more than just a ceiling or main light fixture into the room and considering some different sources of light such as table lamps, floor lamps or lanterns.
-By mixing different sizes and types of light you will create an ambiance that can change the whole look of your room.
+When choosing and installing lights in your home, it’s important to bring in a mix of lights to create an inviting space.
+This means adding in more than just a ceiling or main light fixture into the room and considering different light sources such as table lamps, floor lamps, or lanterns.
+By mixing different sizes and types of light, you will create an ambiance that can change the whole look of your room.
 Try to work with one main lighting and two additional lights to create the perfect combination.

 Layering light couldn’t be more important when you want to improve the way your room looks.
-This means using a mix of small and large lights such as candles, lanterns and detailed lighting in combination with your main source of light.
-Try to add some color in with the smaller sources of light to create a visually pleasing set up and get creative with the placement of these smaller lights.
+This means using a mix of small and large lights such as candles, lanterns, or hidden lighting combined with your main source of light that brightens your home.
+Try to add some color in with the smaller light sources to create a visually pleasing setup and get creative with the placement of these little yet bold light options.